csadaka2/ordinary_chondrites_pairing/README.md

 ## Credits
-Image was genearted using Canvas
+Image was genearted using Canvas.

 This project owes a great deal to Pierre Sempéré,  who took the lead on most of the coding and did most of the heavy lifting.
 Thank you for your hard work and dedication!